wess2kak/dotfiles/README.md

 To use:

-`git clone https://github.com/wess2kak/local-linux-dotfiles && cd local-linux-dotfiles && chmod +x install.sh && sudo ./install.sh`
+`git clone https://github.com/wess2kak/dotfiles && cd dotfiles && chmod +x install.sh && sudo ./install.sh`

 This is mostly intended for myself.